CLI

 CLI Gateway

 The CLI gateway extends policy enforcement beyond MCP to traditional command-line tools: gh, aws, kubectl, terraform, docker, and anything else an AI agent might run.
-Instead of calling a command directly, the agent calls maybe-dont cli, which validates the command against your policies before executing it.
+The same policy engine that evaluates MCP tool calls also evaluates CLI commands — one set of rules, two surfaces.

 How It Works